 Plus, it's easy to customize with any pasta and vegetables you have on hand.
 No fresh vegetables?
 No problem.
 Toss in a bag or two of thawed frozen veggies instead.

-Keep in mind that for whatever pasta you use, you’ll want to look at the box’s cooking directions and adjust the times shown in the recipe card.
-You want to cook your pasta, whatever shape or size, to al dente.
+- Pasta - For this recipe, I'd suggest a strand pasta like spaghetti or fettuccine, or a medium-sized tube pasta like penne, rigatoni, or ziti.
+Keep in mind that for whatever pasta you use, you'll want to look at the box's cooking directions and adjust the times shown in the recipe card.
+Cook your pasta, whatever shape and size, to al dente.

 The great part about pasta primavera is that you can use any seasonal vegetables you have on hand.
 My favorite choices?
 Zucchini, squash, bell pepper, broccoli, cauliflower, carrots, cherry tomatoes, peas, mushrooms, and onions.